The Importance of Certification for Life and ADHD Coaches - Accreditation Matters

 This is a big reason why more and more coaches are choosing to complete an ICF/PAAC accredited coach training program to become a certified coach.
 This chosen path establishes the veracity of their professional credentials.

 Coach certification is a globally recognized and respected testament to the knowledge and competency of the coach.
 It indicates that the coach has been assessed by an Accredited Coach Training Program, and that he or she has the recognized skills and expertise required to practice as a credentialed coach.
 This is why the ADD Coach Academy (ADDCA) saw the significance and value in becoming accredited by both the ICF and PAAC.

 The ADD Coach Academy (addca.com) is the only comprehensive ADHD-coach training program that is accredited by both ICF and PAAC.
 Someone completing the Advanced ADDCA training will be well-versed in the ethics and competencies of general life coaching as well as those of the ADHD coaching specialty.

 Unless a program has met the stringent criteria of an external, independent accrediting organization like ICF or PAAC, that program may not be training to well-established professional coaching standards.
 That’s why it is so important to educate the ADHD community about the importance of accreditation, certification, and credentialing.

-In the final article in our series, (coming soon), we will talk in more detail about the different types of ICF and PAAC certification.
+In the final article in our series, (part 4), we will talk in more detail about the different types of ICF and PAAC certification.